Skip to main content

 You’ve likely heard the term “funnel” before, but you may still not understand what it means and how it differs from a website.
 Consider the user’s journey.
 A funnel represents the series of steps a user takes from becoming aware of a product or service all the way to “converting” or becoming a paid customer, and eventually, a loyal customer and advocate.

 While effective web design is conversion and customer-focused, funnels offer greater specificity in terms of their goals and target audience.
-For example, this website is catered toward a few user personas and a few strategic goals.
+For example, a website usually caters to a few different user personas and a few strategic goals.
 A typical funnel would instead focus on a specific user persona or customer avatar and a specific conversion goal.

-To access your funnels CCK head over to My Sites & Funnels > Funnels and click on the funnel you would like to access (if you have more than one installed as in the case with our website templates).
-Funnels can also be added to folders as in the case with the below screenshot.
-This indicates whether a funnel was moved within your website or completely separate from your website with its own contacts, products, domains etc.
+To access your funnels in your CCK website, head over to My Sites & Funnels, select the Funnels option and click on the funnel you would like to access (if you have more than one installed, as in the case with our website templates).
+If a funnel does not have a folder icon next to its name, it is an indication that the funnel is completely separate from your website with its own contacts, products, domains etc.

 Funnel Functionality